Killing Stella ProgrammeAvailable for touring: contact Gaitkrash

 Killing Stella is inspired by Marlen Haushofer’s compelling novella Wir töten Stella (Austria, 1958), an unflinching story of collusion in abuse, and the price that has to be paid for remaining silent.

 In keeping with Gaitkrash’s signature exploration across art forms to create cutting-edge theatre, the performers, Bernadette Cronin (actor) and Eimear Reidy (cello), with director, Regina Crowley, create a multi-layered language of performance to tell this story of the subtle abuse of a powerless young woman, the trauma of teenage pregnancy, and the damage that unfolds when the witness remains silent.
 Original composition, visual aesthetic, movement and monologue are interwoven to form a finely-tuned and tightly spun tapestry.

-Originally created for stage, a filmed version of the piece has been re-imagined by the creative team to coincide with the conference – ‘Marlen Haushofer in Context’ – hosted by the Institute of Modern Languages Research, London, to mark the author’s centenary.
+Originally created for the stage, a filmed version of the piece has been re-imagined by the creative team to coincide with the conference, ‘Marlen Haushofer in Context’, hosted by the Institute of Modern Languages Research, London, to mark the author’s centenary.

 The Everyman Theatre, Cork, July 19-21, 2018

 Killing Stella Programme (2019)